Mehboob (singer)

-H. Mehboob (1926–22 April 1981) was an Indian musician and playback singer.
+H. Mehboob (1926–22 April, 1981) was an Indian musician and playback singer.
 He was one of the most successful playback singers in the Malayalam film industry during the 1950s and early 1960s, with a good number of hit songs in his kitty.

 Biography

 Mehboob was born in Mattancherry, Kingdom of Cochin (now part of India).

 Mehboob grew up to become a singer.
 He made his name, friends and admirers from here.
 Mehboob had no real home, but he lived with his friends.
 Many of his early songs were written by Mepalli Balan and Nelson Fernandes, with that special Mattancherry flavour.
 These songs were never recorded.
 It was Pankaj Mullick who recognised Mehboob's singing ability for the first time.
 He recommended Mehboob for several "Kacheris" and Mohammed Rafi concerts.

-Mehboob became quite famous throughout Cochin in late 1940s itself.
-Cochin based actor Muthiah recommended Mehboob to music director Dakshinamoorthy, who was looking for a new voice for the film Jeevitha Nouka.
-Mehboob recorded three songs including the popular "Akaale Aarum Kaividum" for this film, widely known to be the first superhit film in Malayalam.
+Mehboob became quite famous throughout Cochin in the late 1940s.
+Cochin-based actor Muthiah recommended Mehboob to music director Dakshinamoorthy, who was looking for a new voice for the film Jeevitha Nouka.
+Mehboob recorded three songs, including the popular "Akaale Aarum Kaividum" for this film, widely known to be the first superhit film in Malayalam.
 (This song was a ditto copy of "Suhani Raat Dhal Chuki" from Dulari.
-It was later in 1985, re-recorded by K. J. Yesudas and this version is featured in the currently available prints of the film.)
-With the success of this song, Mehboob was shot to fame and became the most sought after singer of that time.
-In 1954, he recorded "Manennum Vilikkila", for the landmark film Neelakkuyil, which became a tremendous success.
+It was later re-recorded by K. J. Yesudas in 1985, and this version is featured in the currently available prints of the film.)
+With the success of this song, Mehboob shot to fame and became the most sought after singer of that time.
+In 1954, he recorded "Manennum Vilikkila" for the landmark film Neelakkuyil, which became a tremendous success.
 He went on to record numerous hit songs for composers M. S. Baburaj, K. Raghavan, G. Devarajan, R. K. Shekhar and many more.
 Most of his songs were folk music based comic numbers and had lyrics by P. Bhaskaran.

-Mehboob has also recorded numerous songs for stage plays, gramaphone records and other programmes, which is perhaps many times more than he recorded for films.
+Mehboob has also recorded numerous songs for stage plays, gramophone records and other programmes, which is perhaps many times more than he recorded for films.
 He was also an inevitable performer in "Mehfils" and other concerts.
 Mehboob was never a careerist.
-He was known to be an alcoholic and finally died nearly an impoverished man, aged 56.
-H. Mehboob road in Mattancherry, Kerala, was named after Mehboob, to pay respect for his contribution in the field of music and also as his remembrance.
+He was known to be an alcoholic and finally died a nearly impoverished man, aged 56.
+H. Mehboob road in Mattancherry, Kerala, was named after Mehboob, to pay respect to his contribution in the field of music and also as his remembrance.